 Earlier this year, the New South Wales government announced a massive fast-charging EV network plan for the state, and up until now, the states have been leading the charge on EV uptake.

 “Labor will continue to deliver the Driving the Nation Fund through the Australian Renewable Energy Agency, and will coordinate public investment to ensure that it does not duplicate or crowd out private efforts,” said then-Shadow Minister for Climate Change and Energy Chris Bowen in May.
-Bowen is now the Minister for Climate Change and Energy and in addition to this Bill, he’s also introducing the Climate Change Bill 2022.
+Bowen is now the Minister for Climate Change and Energy and in addition to this Bill, he’s also introduced the Climate Change Bill 2022, which is now law.

 An Albanese Labor Government will build an electric vehicle charging network across our highways.